 The Infrastructure Adaptation Program

-The Infrastructure Adaptation Program helps communities across Canada to reduce their risk of flooding through two main areas of focus:
+The Infrastructure Adaptation Program helps communities across Canada to reduce their risk of flooding and wildfire through the following areas of focus:

 - Click here for a report that outlines practical solutions to reduce community flood risk and a new prioritization framework for selecting areas within communities that should be targeted for retrofits.
 The report will inform the development of a new National Standard of Canada.